Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 Today, APCA Readability Criterion provides robust guidance for making content readable for all.

-## Visual Comparisons
+## _Visual Comparisons_

-In the following chart, we're showing minimum passing contrasts for APCA and for WCAG 2.
-Notice WCAG 2 examples become unreadable with dark colors.
+In the following chart, we're showing minimum passing contrasts for APCA and for WCAG&nbsp;2.
+Notice WCAG&nbsp;2 examples become unreadable with dark colors.

 <img width="640" alt="chart showing a comparison of minimum passing contrasts for both APCA and WCAG 2.
 WCAG 2 examples become unreadable in dark colors" src="/images/ColumnCompareAll400.png">